 My very first deck!
 Well, almost.
 Actually, my first deck was a classic Tarot de Marseille from Grimaud, but I’ve lost it a long time ago, and we weren’t having a great relationship anyway 😛 This deck, however, has remained with me from the beginning, and I still appreciate it after all these years.
 One reason is that it’s the deck that led me to the sacred universe of Celtic Ogham.

 ‘Tis my good ol’ friend – even though it still looks brand new after all these years.
 The edition that I own is the first one; at the time, it was sold in a wooden box and was still called “Tarot”.

-➸ Read my review of the Celtic Tree Oracle here (only available in French for now, please be patient)
+➸ Read my review of the Celtic Tree Oracle here (in French)

 🌿 The Druid Animal Oracle & The Druid Plant Oracle, Philip & Stephanie Carr-Gomm